Edited: May 1, 2023

 A yard of fabric wrapped with the crumple tie dye method

-Crumple technique with 1 yard
+Trying the crumple technique with 1 yard.

 Dye Your Fabric